thuml/Large-Time-Series-Model/scripts/anomaly_detection/README.md

 ## Scripts

-The script is now compatible with predictive models.
+The script is compatible with forecasting models.
 If you're interested in developing the predictive anomaly detection benchmark, we are also looking forward to any pull requests.

 ```bash
 model_name=Timer